 Our original purpose for the “Race, Racism, and Protesting Anthropology” issue was to make free-to-read some of the anthropological articles discussed in Leith Mullings 2013 American Anthropological Association presidential address, which was published in American Anthropologist as Anthropology Matters.
+Update 2021: We are saddened by loss of Leith Mullings (1945-2020).

 At the time, on what was then called the Savage Minds blog, Alex Golub had provided a helpful discussion of that address and related material in Sources on St. Clair Drake.
 Similarly, we had hoped to open some of the issues discussed by Karen Brodkin in her interview with Ryan Anderson, Anthropology: It’s still white public space (part 1) and (part 2).